r3dg0d/pspwn5/README.md

 - install chrome .pkg
 - install filemanager .pkg
 - Start work on PS5 CFW + Theming.
+- Code FREESTORE and host it on a PHP webserver, using hostinger, with sign-up and login system.

 #FYS #FUCKSONY #SONYDIESTODAY #R3DG0D